kjdev/nginx-auth-jwt/README.md

 The special value off cancels the effect of the auth_jwt directive inherited from the previous configuration level.

-> Note: JWT signature verification requires a "kid" (Key ID) parameter
-> in the header

 ```
 Syntax: auth_jwt_claim_set $variable name ...;
 Default: -